 ICE agent shoots and kills woman during Minneapolis immigration raid

+Mayor alleges ICE officer ‘recklessly’ shot her adding immigration agents are ‘causing chaos in our city’.

-One person is dead after an ICE officer on a large-scale immigration operation in Minneapolis shot and killed a woman who allegedly “weaponized” her vehicle.
+One person is dead after an ICE officer on a large-scale immigration operation in Minneapolis shot dead a woman who allegedly “weaponised” her vehicle.

 The Immigration and Customs Enforcement officer shot the woman in her vehicle on Wednesday in a residential neighbourhood in Minneapolis, Department of Homeland Security (DHS) spokeswoman Tricia McLaughlin said in a statement.